 The importance of Interpretability and Explainability

-An AI model that is interpretable and explainable enables users to understand the decision-making process and take into account the consequences of its decisions.
-This is crucial to ensure accountability and transparency in the use of AI.
+• Accountability: an AI model characterized by appropriate levels of interpretability and explainability enables users to analyze the decision-making process and evaluate its implications.
+This aspect is crucial for ensuring accountability and transparency in the implementation of intelligent systems.

-Understanding AI models through interpretability and explainability can increase user confidence in decisions made by AI-based systems.
-When users understand how a model works and why it makes certain decisions, they are more likely to trust its recommendations.
+• Confidence: understanding models through interpretability and explainability increases user confidence in the decisions of AI-based systems.
+When stakeholders understand the operational mechanisms and decision-making motivations, they manifest greater propensity to trust algorithmic recommendations.

-Compliance with data protection and AI ethics regulations often requires greater transparency in the decision-making process of AI models.
-Interpretability and explainability are essential to ensure that models comply with these requirements.
+• Regulatory compliance: compliance with data protection and AI ethics regulations requires increasing transparency in automated decision-making processes.
+Interpretability and explainability are essential to meet regulatory requirements such as GDPR and the European AI Act.

-Understanding how AI models work through interpretability and explainability enables the identification and reduction of bias in data and decision making.
-This can help ensure that AI models are more equitable and do not discriminate on the basis of sensitive characteristics, such as ethnicity, gender or disability.
+• Bias Reduction: operational understanding through interpretability vs explainability enables identification and mitigation of bias in datasets and decision making.
+This helps ensure that AI systems are fair and do not discriminate based on protected characteristics such as ethnicity, gender, or health conditions.

 Methods of visualization